All Episodes

 What's in your mind today?

-I know that we're going to talk about something different, but I really just wanted to say thank you for getting this right and and for standing up for Bernie Sanders when he wouldn't stand up for himself.
+I know that we're going to talk about something different, but I really just wanted to say thank you for getting this right and for standing up for Bernie Sanders when he wouldn't stand up for himself.

-And then they tried to do it in the general election, and we caught him.
+And then they tried to do it in the general election and we caught him.

 Exactly, exactly.

-But what I wanted to talk about today was the Green New Deal, and you know, this well, as far as I'm concerned, garbage that the Democrats are trying to sell us.
+But what I wanted to talk about today was the Green New Deal and, you know, this, well, as far as I'm concerned, garbage that the Democrats are trying to sell us.

 So, quite frankly, I don't think I can afford to fix climate change the way that they want to fix it.